willmurphyscode/intro-rust-talk/talking.md

 `stylo` is a parallel CSS parsing library written in Rust, and Servo is a browser engine written in Rust.

+// Some of Rust's safety features

 // TODO: Maybe skip this part - no one at this talk will need help running a shell script.

 We'll spend the rest of this talk playing with Rust code, and teaching folks to get started.
 First, go to https://rustup.rs.
 This Runs a shell script that basically